onfido/onfido-sdk-ui/README.md

 All document captures are sent over WebSockets to our image evaluation API, to ensure your users are submitting a document image of adequate quality.

 To initialise the SDK, a connection to our WebSocket endpoint is required.
-Connections are authorised using [JWTs](https://jwt.io/), which can be generated on your server, or fetched from our JWT endpoint.
+Connections are authorized using [JWTs](https://jwt.io/), which can be generated on your server, or fetched from our JWT endpoint.
 Read about how to do this in the [authentication section](#authentication) below.

 ## Screenshots